 Elizabeth Redmond Odiorne

 Elizabeth Odiorne received both her BFA and MFA degrees from the Herberger Institute for Design and the Arts at Arizona State University in Fibers, with a focus on Printed Textiles.
-Currently residing in Arizona, she was recently invited to display her work in Terminal 4 of Phoenix Sky Harbor International Airport in the exhibition Drawn to Pattern.
+Currently residing in Arizona, she was invited to display her work in Terminal 4 of Phoenix Sky Harbor International Airport in the exhibition Drawn to Pattern.
 Elizabeth has been featured in various art publications, Including Surface Design Journal "Designing Minds" issue and Expose Art Magazine "Next Generation of Artists" issue.
 The artwork that Elizabeth creates consists of large screen printed textiles, flooded with pattern & a variety of color, creating repeated pattern from natural forms and abstracting them with hand drawn quality.
 Elizabeth focuses on balance and demonstrates a combination of structure with organic shapes to create an overall vibrant visual experience.

 ABOUT THE WORK